Yan-Xia/ASFM-Net/README.md

 # ASFM-Net
-🔥🔥🔥  The codes for ACM Multimedia 2021 paper 'ASFM-Net: Asymmetrical Siamese Feature Matching Network for Point Completion'
+🔥🔥🔥 The codes for ACM Multimedia 2021 paper 'ASFM-Net: Asymmetrical Siamese Feature Matching Network for Point Completion'.

+🔥🔥🔥 ASFM-Net achieves the **1st** place in the leaderboard of Completion3D from April, 2021.

 ## 1. Getting Started Instructions.
 + **Clone this project**